Abby Rao Sizzles In White Mesh Teddy On Instagram

 “Seeing a new post from the most beautiful girl on the planet ILY,” exclaimed an admirer.

 In addition, the sensation put her chest on display in another post from three days ago where she wore a white front-tie tube top and matching pants.
 Abby struck several poses across the six-part series, posing on the ground on AstroTurf and placing a denim jacket beside her.
-She also revealed in the later snaps in the set that she had a boot on her right foot thanks to a recent injury after suffering a fall.
+She also revealed in the later snaps in the set that she had a boot on her right foot due to a recent injury after suffering a fall.